-Jewish Community Campaign To Help Newest Neighbors
+Jewish Community Gift To Help Newest Neighbors

 “You Shall not oppress a stranger, for you know the feelings of the stranger, having yourselves been strangers in the land of Egypt.”
 (Exodus 23:9) The Five Books of Moses mentions the concern for the stranger 36 times, and the Torah gives us a blueprint on how to treat the stranger.
 We are prohibited from oppressing the stranger, and we must have the same rules for strangers and citizens alike.